 SPF

-Email Security 📧 • Security+ 🏆 Difficulty: premium
+Email Security 📧 • Protocols 🔗 • Sec+ Glossary 📖 Difficulty: premium

-SPF (Sender Policy Framework) is an email authentication protocol that allows domain owners to specify which mail servers are authorized to send emails on their behalf.
+SPF, or Sender Policy Framework, is an email authentication standard that lets a domain owner publish which mail servers are allowed to send email on behalf of that domain.

 Examples